 On the southern Oregon coast there are numerous opportunities for viewing wildlife.
 The more significant ones where SEA wildlife interpreters assist the public are Simpson Reef and Shell Island on Cape Arago near Charleston, OR and Face Rock, a part of the Oregon Islands National Wildlife Refuge, in Bandon, OR.
 With advance notice, SEA wildlife interpreters can lead you on a tide pool walk depending on the tides.

 Face Rock– Breeding sea birds nest on these rocks in the spring.
 Brandt’s, double-crested, and pelagic cormorants, common murres, pigeon guillemots, puffins, black oystercatchers and the ever-present western gulls are among the species that come by the thousands.
-SEA provides wildlife interpreters during the spring and summer on Saturdays and Sundays at the Face Rock Wayside in Bandon.
-Interpreters are available from May 20 to July 30 between the hours of 10 AM to 2 PM.
+SEA provides wildlife interpreters during the spring and summer on Saturdays and Sundays at the Face Rock Wayside or Coquille Point in Bandon.
+Interpreters are available from May 19 to July 29, 2018, between the hours of 10 AM to 2 PM.